 Best Plastic: Quictent Upgraded 20 x 10 ft.
 Portable Greenhouse

 Polyethylene is a popular and affordable type of plastic, and it’s used to cover the Quictent Upgraded Portable Greenhouse.
-The hoop-style greenhouse is extremely big, measuring 20 feet long x 10 feet wide x 6.6 feet tall, allowing you to easily walk inside it to tend your plants.
-It’s built from a heavy-duty galvanized steel frame with reinforced ground stakes and seven rows of crossbars for stability.
-The whole greenhouse is covered in a green polyethylene cover that attaches to the frame using velcro straps.
+The hoop-style greenhouse is extremely big, measuring 20 feet long and 10 feet wide, and it’s more than 6.5 feet tall, as well, allowing you to easily walk inside it to tend your plants.
+It’s built from a heavy-duty galvanized steel frame with reinforced ground stakes and seven rows of crossbars for stability, and the whole greenhouse is covered in a green polyethylene cover that attaches to the frame using velcro straps.

 This greenhouse has large roll-up doors on both ends, as well as eight vented windows to let in fresh air.
-It comes with ropes and stakes for anchoring it to the ground, and what’s nice is that you can easily relocate the structure if you ever want it in a different location.
+It comes with ropes and stakes for anchoring, and what’s nice is that you can easily relocate the structure if you ever want it in a different location.
 The plastic cover has a layer of mesh molded into it for increased durability, and when installed correctly, it can withstand rain and heavy winds.

 Best Small: Palram Harmony 6 x 4 ft.
 Polycarbonate Greenhouse